Drug information provided by: IBM Micromedex

 Check with your doctor right away if you miss a menstrual period.
 Missed periods may occur if you skip one or more pink tablets and have not taken your pills exactly as directed.
 If you miss two periods in a row, talk to your doctor.
 You might need a pregnancy test.

-If you suspect that you may be pregnant, stop using this medicine immediately and check with your doctor.
+If you suspect that you may be pregnant, and check with your doctor immediately.
 You should continue to take folate supplements.

 Do not use this medicine if you smoke cigarettes or if you are over 35 years of age.
 If you smoke while using birth control pills containing drospirenone, you increase your risk of having a blood clot, heart attack, or stroke.
 Your risk is even higher if you are over age 35, if you have diabetes, high blood pressure, high cholesterol, or if you are overweight.
 Talk with your doctor about ways to stop smoking.
 Keep your diabetes under control.
 Ask your doctor about diet and exercise to control your weight and blood cholesterol level.